CaH4o/fullstackopen/README.md

 - [x] [Exercise is done](https://github.com/CaH4o/fullstackopen/tree/main/part9/calculator)

-#### 9.1-9.13, 9.20-9.21: Patientor
+#### 9.1-9.13, 9.20-9.29: Patientor

 Description: Initialize a new backend project that will work with the frontend.
 Configure ESlint and tsconfig with the same configurations as proposed in the material.
 Define an endpoint that answers HTTP GET requests for route /api/ping.
 Create a type Diagnosis and use it to create endpoint /api/diagnoses for fetching all diagnoses with HTTP GET.
 Create data type Patient and set up the GET endpoint /api/patients which returns all the patients to the frontend, excluding field ssn.
 Create a POST endpoint /api/patients for adding patients.
 Set up safe parsing, validation and type predicate to the POST /api/patients request.
+Create an endpoint /api/patients/:id to the backend that returns all of the patient information for one patient, including the array of patient entries that is still empty for all the patients.
+Create a page for showing a patient's full information in the frontend (update it), the user should be able to access a patient's information by clicking the patient's name.
+Define the new types accordance with new data and update app to get data in the backend.
+Extend a patient's page in the frontend to list the date, description and diagnoseCodes of the patient's entries.
+Fetch and add diagnoses to the application state from the /api/diagnoses endpoint.
+Use the new diagnosis data to show the descriptions.
+Extend the entry listing on the patient's page to include the Entry's details, with a new component that shows the rest of the information of the patient's entries, distinguishing different types from each other.
+You could use eg. Icons or some other Material UI component to get appropriate visuals for your listing.
+Add endpoint /api/patients/:id/entries to your backend, through which you can POST an entry for a patient.
+The backend should support all those types and check that at least all required fields are given for each type.
+Add the corresponding functionality to the frontend, add a form for adding an entry to a patient.
+An intuitive place for accessing the form would be on a patient's page.
+Show a proper error message to user.

-Create an application according to the requirements described in [exercises 9.8-9.9](https://fullstackopen.com/en/part9/typing_an_express_app#exercises-9-8-9-9), [exercises 9.10-9.11](https://fullstackopen.com/en/part9/typing_an_express_app#exercises-9-10-9-11), [exercises 9.12-9.13](https://fullstackopen.com/en/part9/typing_an_express_app#exercises-9-12-9-13), [exercises 9.20-9.21](https://fullstackopen.com/en/part9/grande_finale_patientor#exercises-9-20-9-21).
+Create an application according to the requirements described in [exercises 9.8-9.9](https://fullstackopen.com/en/part9/typing_an_express_app#exercises-9-8-9-9), [exercises 9.10-9.11](https://fullstackopen.com/en/part9/typing_an_express_app#exercises-9-10-9-11), [exercises 9.12-9.13](https://fullstackopen.com/en/part9/typing_an_express_app#exercises-9-12-9-13), [exercises 9.20-9.21](https://fullstackopen.com/en/part9/grande_finale_patientor#exercises-9-20-9-21), [exercises 9.22-9.29](https://fullstackopen.com/en/part9/grande_finale_patientor#exercises-9-22-9-29).

 - [ ] [Exercise is done](https://github.com/CaH4o/fullstackopen/tree/main/part9/patientor)